 What is data classification?

 Data classification allows you to determine and assign value to your organization's data, and is a common starting point for governance.
 The data classification process categorizes data by sensitivity and business impact in order to identify risks.
-Once data is classified, it can be managed in ways that protect sensitive or important data from theft or loss.
+When data is classified, you can manage it in ways that protect sensitive or important data from theft or loss.

 Understand data risks, then manage them

-Microsoft suggests that any asset which has been identified as a potential candidate for migration or deployment to the cloud should have documented meta data to record the data classification, business criticality, and billing responsibility.
+Any asset identified as a potential candidate for migration or deployment to the cloud should have documented metadata to record the data classification, business criticality, and billing responsibility.
 These three points of classification can go a long way to understanding and mitigating risks.

 The following is a list of classifications Microsoft uses.
-Depending on your industry or existing security requirements, data classifications standards may already exist within your organization.
-If no standard exists, we invite you to use this sample classification to better understand your own digital estate and risk profile.
+Depending on your industry or existing security requirements, data classification standards might already exist within your organization.
+If no standard exists, you might want to use this sample classification to better understand your own digital estate and risk profile.

-- Non-business: Data from your personal life that does not belong to Microsoft.
+- Non-business: Data from your personal life that doesn't belong to Microsoft.

 - Public: Business data that is freely available and approved for public consumption.

-- General: Business data that is not meant for a public audience.
+- General: Business data that isn't meant for a public audience.

-- Confidential: Business data that could cause harm to Microsoft if overshared.
+- Confidential: Business data that can cause harm to Microsoft if overshared.